Cervical effacement: Red raspberry leaf tea

+Warm bath

 Warm bath is a common method used by midwives to ease labor pain and also induce labor.
 In a study conducted in 2019, "cervical dilation increased in all groups (p<.001), as well as the number of uterine contractions increased, mainly in the group that used combined bath and ball and also showed shorter labor time".
 Safety precautions should be taken to make sure that the water temperature is not too high as it can lead to fetal distress.